LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ### Opening `gimp`

-We can simply enter `gimp` into our Bash shell:
+You can simply enter `gimp` into our Bash shell:

 ![open gimp](pictures/open-gimp.png?classes=border)